riivo/pwum/README.md

     python pwum.py [logfile|directory containing only logs]

+or see options

+    python pwum.py -h

 outputs two html files to `example` folder, one containing information about frequent patterns and other lists clusters information.

 ## Some notes
 Due to complex nature of the task, the current scripts are not meant for distributed as python package.
-Currently there are many implemented methods in the code, but there is no convinient configuration availble to select from.
+Currently there are many implemented methods in the code, but there is no convenient configuration available to select from.

 Only apache log files in common log format are supported (see data for examples). logparser.py and logreader.py are responsible for construction session from files.
 If you have logs with different structure, modify the implementation. logparser currently composes sessions using timeout window.

-Some configuration options are availble through config.py editing.
+Some configuration options are available through config.py editing.

 Note this code is meant for prototyping and is not scalable to large amounts of data, as it keeps all data in memory.